 Requirements: Tradable Collective Investment Scheme Market

-To list on the Tradable Collective Investment Schemes Market, in addition to the abovementioned criteria, the following rules apply:
+To list on the Tradable Collective Investment Schemes Market the following rules apply:

 - the ETF Issuer should have appointed at least one Market Maker and ensure its existence during the listing and trading of the units

 - the ETF is entitled to dispose its units to investors in Cyprus in accordance with the relevant legislation